 Traditional greens, deep reds, golds, and winter whites are timeless choices.
 If you prefer something bold, monochrome looks like all-red or all-white can feel both modern and festive.

-Layering different greenery textures, choosing quality ribbon, and limiting the color palette to two or three tones helps elevate the look.
-Small touches like bells, berries, or warm micro-LEDs add a refined finish.
+Layering different greenery textures, choosing quality ribbon, and limiting the color palette to two or three tones helps refine the look.
+Small touches like bells, berries, or warm micro-LEDs add a polished finish.